Every business leader has trouble staying focused, but some find that distraction is a constant that gets in the way of productivity.

 Symptoms like inattentiveness, hyperactivity, and impulsivity can get in the way of a productive, focused work day, and in extreme cases are linked to Attention Deficit Hyperactivity Disorder (ADHD).
 The key to success is learning to work with those symptoms, not against them.

-"It's about figuring out how to work with your strengths and downplay your weaknesses," says Abigail Levrini, psychologist and author of Succeeding with Adult ADHD (APA, 2012).
+"It's about figuring out how to work with your strengths and downplay your weaknesses," says Abigail Levrini, psychologist and author of (APA, 2012).

 The tasks you don't enjoy or want to do require thought and planning if you have trouble focusing.
 Sometimes, you can easily offload a task or hire someone with the skill set you lack, but when that's not possible, you need to develop coping strategies to make sure you can focus when you need to.